sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/UI/Buttons/README.md

 # Using Buttons

-**Bare Bones XS** includes two (2) sets of original switch designs intended for use as UI buttons in your custom Decent Sampler instrument presets.
-Each switch design set features an illuminated LED to indicate control status.
+**Bare Bones XS** includes two (2) sets of original LED switch designs and one (1) utility switch intended for use as UI buttons in your custom Decent Sampler instrument presets.
+LED switch designs light up and turn off to indicate control status.

-Button switches are used extensively throughout **Bare Bones XS** to control groups, effects and other UI controls:
+Button switches are used extensively throughout **Bare Bones XS** to control sound groups, effects and other UI controls:

  - A&thinsp;/&thinsp;B switching
  - On&thinsp;/&thinsp;Off functionality